sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 And do you wish to add your own extension to the extension manager?
 Please contact me on Slack about your idea.
 A full code review will take place prior to releasing it.
 The code has to pass at least the WordPress.org plugin standards and all code must be licensed under GPLv2 or later.
 Feedback and points for improvement will be always given.
 No monetized extensions are being accepted as of yet.

+= For developers: Security =
+Because this plugin handles multiple input fields, multiple nonce fields had to be created in order to prevent XSS from otherwise unauthorized users.
+In order to minimize overhead, each nonce type has been supplied an action.
+This way, the validation all falls under one function.
+Many more security techniques, some even newly developed specifically, have been implemented into this plugin.
+If you have any questions, before blindly implementing or circumvate security, feel free to contact me (the plugin author) on Slack.

 = General Filter Reference =